H-1B Cap-Gap Extension

-Students commonly transition from Optional Practical Training (OPT) authorization, part of F-1 status, to H-1B status.
-The "gap" occurs when a student's F-1 status and/or OPT expires before their approved H-1B begins October 1.
+Some F-1 students transition from Optional Practical Training (OPT) authorization, to H-1B status.
+The "gap" occurs when a student's F-1 status and/or OPT expires before their approved H-1B status begins.

-H-1B Cap-Gap EligibilityYou are eligible for the cap-gap extension if:
+H-1B Cap-Gap EligibilityYou are eligible for a cap-gap extension if:

-- Your cap subject employer requests a H-1B employment start date of October 1
+- Your employer requests a H-1B employment start date of October 1st

 - Your employer requests a change of status from F-1 to H-1B

-- Your petition was timely filed with USCIS
+- Your H-1B petition was timely filed with USCIS

-If your OPT authorization is still valid when your employer submits your H-1B petition to USCIS (after 3/20/2020), your OPT authorization is extended.
-You can continue working in F-1 status through the extension date.
+If your OPT authorization is still valid when your employer submits your H-1B petition to USCIS your OPT authorization is extended.
+You can continue working in F-1 status through the cap gap extension date.